PEACE, CONFLICT AND SECURITY

 Routledge Handbook of Gender and Security, Edited By Caron E. Gentry, Laura J. Shepherd, Laura Sjoberg, 2020

-Class participation is essential.
+Participation in the online fora is essential.
 This will sharpen your knowledge and comprehension interdisciplinary skills in line with the overall objective of the PISE program.
 There will be an oral exam at the end of the course but participation in the online forum and full interaction with the online material will certainly be taken into account.
 This mixed approach will help fulfill the learning objectives of the course.
 Your communication skills will be enhanced by the need to take an oral exam coupled with the need to participate in written form in the online forum.
 Students will be able to volunteer to make an in class presentation, individual or collective, for extra credit.
+In this instance extra credit is aimed at highly capable students who may benefit from an additional challenge that might not be suitable as required work for all students.
+Extra credit can thus promote differentiated instruction by factoring in optional work in the assessment of student performance.
+Extra credit can also be earned by participating in high level external activities.
+As for grading, the exam will be marked on a scale ranging from 0 to 30.
+The minimum passing grade is 18.
+Honors ("lode") will be granted only for exceptional capacity of judgment and excellent knowledge of the topics under evaluation.

 Lectures and in class presentation for extra credit.